test 33

 DOL Overtime Changes: Is Your Business Ready?

-The Department of Labor recently proposed changes to the current overtime rules that could impact an estimated 3.6 million salaried workers.
+The Department of Labor announced changes to the current overtime rules that could impact an estimated 3.6 million salaried workers.
 Here’s what you need to know.

 Examine your current employees